mlswg/mls-protocol/draft-ietf-mls-protocol.md

   subsets of the group.
 Each epoch has a distinct ratchet tree.
 It seeds the _key schedule_.
-* A _key schedule_ that describes the chain of key derivations used to progress from epoch to epoch (mainly using the _init_secret_ and _epoch_secret_); and to derive a variety of other secrets (see {{epoch-derived-secrets}}) used during the current epoch.
-One of these (the _encryption_secret_) is the root of _secret_tree_.
+* A _key schedule_ that describes the chain of key derivations used to progress from epoch to epoch (mainly using the _init_secret_ and _epoch_secret_) and which derives a variety of other secrets (see {{epoch-derived-secrets}}) used during the current epoch.
+One of these (the _encryption_secret_) is the root of the secret tree.
-* A _secret tree_ derived from the key schedule that represents shared secrets used by the members of the group to provide confidentiality and forward secrecy for MLS messages.
+* A _secret tree_ derived from the key schedule that represents shared secrets used by the members of the group for encrypting and authenticating messages.
   Each epoch has a distinct secret tree.

-Each member of the group maintains a view of these facets of the group's state.
+Each member of the group maintains a partial view of these components of the group's state.
 MLS messages are used to initialize these views and keep them in sync as the group transitions between epochs.